Broderick-Westrope/e-gommerce/README.md

 E-Gommerce is a powerful and comprehensive Go-based web API for building scalable e-commerce applications.
 The primary objective of this project is to serve as a valuable resource for developers learning Go, providing a well-structured template for building APIs while adhering to best practices and Go idioms.
 The project aims to strike a balance between being approachable for beginners and offering in-depth insights into creating robust APIs.

+If you feel the project is not approachable or could be improved in any way, please [open an issue](https://github.com/Broderick-Westrope/e-gommerce/issues/new/choose).
+I am always looking for ways to improve the project and make it more accessible to developers of all skill levels.

 ## Features

+- Browse products and retrieve detailed product information.
+- User-friendly error handling and messaging.
+- Detailed API documentation using Swagger.

+Coming Soon:
 - Create a user account and perform user authentication.
-- Browse products and retrieve detailed product information.
 - Favorite items for future reference.
 - Add items to the cart for purchase.
-- Implement user-friendly error handling and messaging.
-- Detailed API documentation using Swagger.

 ## Target Audience